OWASP/owasp-mastg/Document/0x04g-Testing-Cryptography.md

 #### Overview

 Normal hashes are optimized for speed, e.g., optimized to verify large media in short time.
 For password storage this property is not desirable as it implies that an attacker can crack retrieved password hashes (using rainbow tables or through brute-force attacks) in a short time.
-For example, when the insecure MD5 hash has been used, an attacker with access to eight high-level graphics cards can test 200.3 Giga-Hashes per Second<sup>[1]</sup>.
+For example, when the insecure MD5 hash has been used, an attacker with access to eight high-level graphics cards can test [200.3 Giga-Hashes per Second](https://gist.github.com/epixoip/a83d38f412b4737e99bbef804a270c40 "8x Nvidia GTX 1080 Hashcat Benchmarks").
 A solution to this are Key-Derivation Functions (KDFs) that have a configurable calculation time.
 While this imposes a larger performance overhead this is negligible during normal operation but prevents brute-force attacks.
 Recently developed key derivation functions such as Argon2 or scrypt have been hardened against GPU-based password cracking.

 #### Static Analysis